By Ashok Serrao, Nov 01, 2015

 The real learning for an individual, to craft out their ability, is when they encounter real life situations, learn to learn from them, seek guidance and coaching from within to help manage those situations

-An engaged workforce that possess the necessary skills, knowledge and expertise is crucial for any organization who wants to achieve high range of business success.
-In our current challenging and competitive business environment, learning and development has never been more significant as a means to keep employees engaged and maintain that competitive advantage.
+An engaged workforce that possesses the necessary skills, knowledge, and expertise is crucial for any organization that wants to achieve a high range of business success.
+In our current challenging and competitive business environment, learning and development have never been more significant as a means to keep employees engaged and maintain that competitive advantage.